 If you have a wraparound porch, you may want to consider something a little different in your landscaping design. rather than planting all the way around the house, you can use planters, both seated and hanging, to bring life to your landscape.
 You can switch them around when you like to change up the scenery, and you can easily bring in plants that won’t live through the winter.

 Now that you have too many landscaping ideas to make sense of rolling around in your head, stop to think about your own front and back yards.
 What appeals to you, and how much space do you have to apply a design?
 What sort of climate are you working with?
 Is there a possibility of adding a pool or deck, or do you already have one?
-Once you start asking and answering questions, you’ll be able to sort out the elements of these landscaping ideas that suit you, your preferences, and your application best.
+Once you start asking and answering questions, you’ll be able to sort out the elements that suit you, your preferences, and your application best.
 I you have any ideas of your own to share, feel free to comment below!